ebidtech/redis-prototype/README.md

 Technically there is a maximum score limit that is supported by Redis, which would represent a maximum delay for messages, as scores represent unix timestamps.
-However, Redis ordered sets represent scores as IEEE 754 floating point number, which means that timestamps up to 2^53 can be safely used.
-Such a timestamp is hundreds of millions of years into the future.
+However, Redis ordered sets represent scores as IEEE 754 floating point numbers, which means that timestamps up to 2^53 can be safely used.
+Such a timestamp is hundreds of thousands of years into the future.

 Performance can also be a limitation, if the delayed queue transactions are performed before every consume.
 As explained above, the problem can be mitigated/eliminated by daemonizing the transactions.